shahtaj-qasim/Ticket-Management-Restful/README.md

 The _shared_ project is automatically included in the dependencies of the client and server.
 If you are interested inspect the `idistrsys/build.gradle` to see all the relevant settings, configurations and tasks.

+### Note:
+1. For running GRPC on client and server, go to Run -> Edit Configurations, pass argument "grpc localhost 80" for client.
+And pass argument "grpc localhost 80" for server
+2. For running REST on client and server, go to Run -> Edit Configurations, pass argument "rest" for client.
+And pass argument "rest" for server